robson-hennes/systatic.co/content/docs/deployment.md

 ---
 title: Deployment
-description: Now you're ready for prime time but where do you put your site?
 ---

 Systatic can go anywhere that supports static HTML files.
 This means you can literally host your site anywhere, even shared hosting if you really want to.